Icinga/icinga2/doc/8-migration.md

 #### <a id="manual-config-migration-hints-check-command-arguments"></a> Manual Config Migration Hints for Check Command Arguments

-Host and service check command arguments are seperated by a `!` in Icinga 1.x.
+Host and service check command arguments are separated by a `!` in Icinga 1.x.
 Their order is important and they are referenced as `$ARGn$` where `n` is the argument counter.

     define command {